-- dwellings and other buildings straight-line allocation over the useful life of the property as estimated by the valuer; - vehicles, plant, furniture and equipment straight-line allocation over the useful life of the asset between 5 and 20 years; - infrastructure straight-line allocation over 20 years; - No depreciation is charged in the year of purchase or construction of an asset and assets demolished in the year will have a full year's depreciation charge.
+- dwellings and other buildings straight-line allocation over the useful life of the property as estimated by the valuer; - vehicles, plant, furniture and equipment straight-line allocation over the useful life of the asset between 5 and 20 years; - infrastructure straight-line allocation over 20 years; - no charge is made in the year of purchase or construction of an asset; and - assets demolished in the year will have a full year's depreciation charge.

 Where an item of Property, Plant and Equipment has major components whose cost is significant in relation to the total cost of the item, the components are depreciated separately.
-As the Council charges depreciation in the year following addition or revaluation there was no impact in 2010/11.
-The policy has been fully applied to cover all components in 2011/12.